orxfun/orx-v/README.md

 }
 ```

-Notice that this implementation resembles the implementation where we would use `&mut [usize]` for a tour and `Vec<Vec<u32>>` for a distance matrix.
-However, we can call this method with many more input types that make sense in different situations.
+Notice that this implementation is not much different than the implementation where we would use `Vec<usize>` for a tour and `Vec<Vec<u32>>` for a distance matrix.

+However, it is much different in the caller side.

+We can call this algorithm with a wide range of input types that make sense in different situations.

 ```rust ignore
 let n = 100;